 - Comes with everything needed for the best bug hammock net experience.

-The best bug net for ENO hammock, this 360-degree netting features a 950-square-inch no-see-um netting.
+The best bug net for ENO hammocks, this 360-degree netting features a 950-square-inch no-see-um netting.
 The superfine surrounding netting keeps the bugs out at all angles, which is the ultimate goal for any bug net.

 But what sets it apart and puts this bug net at the top of our list?
 The quality of the bug net is top of the line, and in fact, hikers say they are willing to deal with the extra few ounces just for the coverage.
 The Guardian only weighs 1 pound and comes with a stuff bag, while attaching to a ridgeline.
 It is on the smaller size at only 9.4 feet in length, but it matches the ENO Hammock perfectly.